tubbo/homer/README.md

 $ make command NAME=foo
 ```

-This will generate `bin/homer-foo` and `share/doc/commands/foo.txt`
+This will generate `bin/homer-foo`, `share/doc/homer/foo.txt`, and
-with given templates.
+`test/homer-foo-test.bats` with given templates.

 The Makefile is also used to create releases.
 Change the version in
-`share/homer/VERSION` and run `make release`
+`share/homer/VERSION` and run `make release` to generate a new tarball,
+sign it, tag the latest version with Git, and push changes to GitHub.

 ### License